Stop. Before you write another line of code, take a breath.

 The field is also young enough that there are no "senior AI engineers" with 20 years of experience, because the field didn't exist 20 years ago.
 Everyone who's senior got there by learning, building, and shipping.
 The same path is open to you.

-The next 44 days will add multi-agent systems, evaluation, security, and production deployment to your toolkit.
+The rest of the journey will add multi-agent systems, evaluation, security, fine-tuning, and production deployment to your toolkit.
 That's the difference between "can build a demo" and "can build a production system."
 It's the difference between a junior hire and a senior hire.

 Keep going.